EzzalddeenAli/WAJoin/README.md

 ```
 Then a Browser window will appear with a QR code for WhatsApp Web.
 Scan the link with your phone and the script should start.

-## Languages
+## Limited Language Support
 Currently the code only supports English and Hebrew.
 Support for more countries should be implemented.
 Even better will be to implement the functionality without relying on the 'Join' text of the button.
 I will happily accept contributions :smile:

+### Solution
-If your WhatsApp is in a different language, change it temporerily.
+If your WhatsApp is in a different language, change it temporarily.
 1. Open WhatsApp
 2. Tap More options > Settings > Chats > App Language.
 3. Choose English.